swesemeyer/BenchmarkingETicketingSystems/BETS-Server/README.md

 will run the ETicket protocol once, using each ticket twice, with log level 3 (info), key length 512, loading DH parameters from file, and saving server, client setup (server only) and tear down (server only) to files.

-## PPETS-FGP Protocol ##
+## PPETS-ABC Protocol ##

-The Han et al (draft) protocol has been implemented in the state machine class "PPETSFGP".
+The Han et al (draft) protocol has been implemented in the state machine class "PPETSABC".

-The parameters available for the PPETSFGP protocol are:
+The parameters available for the PPETSABC protocol are:
 * (boolean)skip verification tests which defaults to false.
 * (int) the number of times that a ticket should be validated to provoke double spend, e.g. 2 (default).
 * A,A1 or E is the type of pairing to use (see http://gas.dia.unisa.it/projects/jpbc/docs/ecpg.html)